 Copies of the storage reports will be kept along with the Destruction of Samples documentation logs.
+Storage will be as per DAIDS policies.

-13.16 Referenced or Useful Web Links
+13.15 Referenced or Useful Web Links

 Websites for general information related to topics covered in this section, as well as those specifically cited, are listed: